auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 ---
 # Authentication

 In order to provide services to your users, you must be able to identify who those users are.
-This process is called authentication.
-There are a number of ways to perform user authentication - via social media accounts, username/password, passwordless - and it's often recommended that you go beyond a first factor for authenticating the user by adding a second factor as well (a.k.a.
+This process is called User  Authentication.
+There are a number of ways to perform authentication of a user - via social media accounts, username & password, passwordless - and it's often recommended that you go beyond a first factor for authenticating the user by adding a second factor as well (a.k.a.
 Multi-factor Authentication).

 ::: panel Best Practice
 It's important to consider both security and user experience when designing how you will authenticate your users.
 Providing them multiple primary factors and/or enforcing more than one factor during authentication are ways that you can provide both.